marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 ### Visiblity Modifiers

-Dat and functions may be defined as `public` making them reachable by the public.
-Without that keyword the data/function is internal to the contract and may be called only within that contract.
+Dat and functions may be defined as `public`, making them reachable by the public.
+Without that keyword, the data/function is internal to the contract and may be called only within that contract.

 It's analogical to encapsulation in the OOP.